aronasorman/blog/content/blog/2014_review.md

 Mmmm, the venerable *sisig*.
 And *adobong kangkong*.
 Can't find that anywhere else!

-I also took a trip to Vigan, and its famous *Kalye Crisologo*:
+I also took a trip to Vigan, visiting the famous *Kalye Crisologo*:

 ![Kalye Crisologo](/img/crisologo.jpg)

-Although honestly, that is only one street.
-The rest are just your regular Province-style streets.
-The sights were a bit disappointing, IMO.
+Although I was slightly disappointed to find out that the much-touted Colonial Spanish charm of Vigan was pretty much contained on that one street.
+Everywhere else, it feels like you're classic Probinsya vibes.

+I really couldn't contain the two month trip into a short section, so I'll write about it in a future blog post.

+### Texas (December)

 - Intro
 Moments: